jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

-# Exploitation Exercise with unsafe.Pointer in Go
+# Exploitation Exercise with unsafe.Pointer in Go: Information Leakage

 May 11, 2020.
 Johannes Lauinger (johannes@lauinger-it.de)

-Go is a generally safe language.
-It has memory safety measures that should render common buffer overflow vulnerabilities which often exist in C programs impossible.
+Go in general is a safe language.
+It has memory builtin safety measures that should avoid common buffer overflow vulnerabilities, like they often exist in C programs.

-The `unsafe` std package defeats this memory safety.
+The `unsafe` standard library package defeats this memory safety.
 With `unsafe.Pointer`, we can create a pointer of arbitrary type.
-The compiler can't and won't enforce safety measures on this pointer.
+The compiler can't and won't enforce safety measures on this type of pointer.

 In this first of a four-part series on practically exploiting unsafe.Pointer usage, we will cover the possibilities that come with `unsafe.Pointer` and show a first problem: a possible information leakage.